-To this end, this research addresses in detail and assess the effects of lockdown by monitoring the change in mobility levels over time using the call-detail records (CDRs) data collected from people’s mobile phones.
-In other words, this research investigates the effects of government-mandated lockdowns on everyday mobility in England (Hale et al., 2021).
-To achieve this task, this research seeks to measure changes in mobility over time and quantify how it has been evolved.
-We utilised data mining techniques to reveal the significant socioeconomic and demographic factors likely to be correlated with the distinctive trajectories of mobility reduction under England’s first nationwide lockdown.
+To this end, this research quantify and measure changes in mobility under the lockdown phases of COVID-19 pandemic, by using anonymised call-detail records (CDRs) data collected from mobile phones.
+By doing this, this research investigates the long-term effects of government-mandated lockdown on people’s mobility spanning seven months, by measuring changes in mobility over time and quantified how it evolved.
+This task is achieved by deploying data mining techniques to reveal different socioeconomic status likely to be correlated with different trajectories of mobility under England’s first nationwide lockdown.
 Specifically, the research addresses the following questions:

-How has mobility changed over time, and has it evolved under the lockdown?
+How has mobility changed over the initial phases of the lockdown?

-How and to what extent do socioeconomic and demographic factors that influence change in mobility levels?
+What makes disparities in mobility recovery trends in lockdown phases?

+Does socioeconomic status associated with trajectories of mobility reduction throughout the lockdown?

 Related works